tonimelisma/mail/ARCHITECTURE.md

 The UI layer utilizes the MVVM pattern.

 * **Views (Composables):** Observe state changes from ViewModels and render the UI.
 They delegate user actions to ViewModels and present sync status/error information.
+UI for data like message bodies and attachments includes clear download status indicators, smooth transitions (e.g., using `AnimatedContent`), and actionable error states (e.g., retry buttons).
 * **ViewModels (`MainViewModel`):** Prepare and manage UI-related data (state) for the Views, including `currentCacheSizePreference` and `availableCacheSizes`.
 They delegate all business logic and data operations to Use Cases and manage UI feedback for sync operations, including updating cache preferences via `UserPreferencesRepository`.
+ViewModels like `MessageDetailViewModel` also manage detailed content display states (e.g., `ContentDisplayState`) and provide functions for retrying failed downloads.
 * **Models:** Represent the data structures (e.g., Account, Message, MailFolder, `UserPreferences`).

 ### **2.4.
 Domain Layer & Use Cases**